Dean cooks Mediterranean cod with tomatoes, onions, and peppers

-Dean shares his recipe for Mediterranean cod with tomatoes, onions, and peppers
+Dean Richards shares his recipe for Mediterranean cod with tomatoes, onions, and peppers.

 Ingredients: